-Bunch pattern in the format described in Sec.
+Spectrum averaging bunch pattern in the format described in Sec.
 5.3.
 This field allows the user to select a subset of bunches for quadratically averaging in the spectrum plot.
-Using this field one can examine single-bunch spectra or, for example, select only filled buckets to improve signal-to-noise ratio.
+Using this field one can examine singlebunch spectra or select only filled buckets to improve signal-to-noise ratio.
+Averaged spectra of any subset of buckets can be examined with this control field.
+Normally, this pattern is set up to match the ring filling pattern.